MaxBenChrist/awesome_time_series_in_python/README.md

-# Using python for analysis of time series
+# Using python to work with time series data

 The python ecosystem contains different packages that can be used to process time series.